 SOS Orientation Leaders are sophomore through senior students at Central who work with small groups of incoming students to help them make a smooth transition to Central.
 They get to know new students individually, lead small group activities and help carry out large events for summer/winter orientation and August Welcome Week.
 This close-knit group has a blast helping new students find a home with Central!
 Sponsored by Student Activities

-At its core, entrepreneurship is about identifying a problem and finding a solution for it.
+At its core, entrepreneurship is about identifying a problem and finding a solution.
 Most commonly, this is viewed from a new business startup perspective, but our program doesn't stop there.
-The problem to be solved could be one that tears at the societal fabric and requires a social entrepreneurial solution.
+The problem could be one that tears at the societal fabric and requires a social entrepreneurial solution.
 It could be a problem that resides in a corporate setting, requiring an intra-preneurial perspective.
 It can happen in small companies, large organizations for profit and non-profit.
 The setting is irrelevant.
 What's important is that the solution to any problem calls for specific skills, which we have defined as our program outcomes:

-When our students possess these abilities, they will be invaluable contributors to their families, organizations, communities and society as a whole.
-To develop these skills, we utilize a model we call 3E: Education, Example and Experience.
+When our students possess these abilities, they will be invaluable contributors to their families, organizations, communities and the world.
+To develop these skills, we use a model we call 3E: Education, Example and Experience.

 Education - Students will learn practical, modern entrepreneurial approaches to solving problems, both in business and society.
-This theoretical understanding of entrepreneurship provides the foundation from which students can build upon through personal experiences.
+This theoretical understanding of entrepreneurship provides the foundation students can build upon through personal experiences.

 Examples - Students will learn from entrepreneurs through a speaker series, field trips, mentorships, internships and other real-world opportunities.

 Experience - Much like skilled artists and athletes, students learn best from deliberate practice.
-Options include on-campus projects, community-based programs, international options and through internships and work-study options.
+Options include on-campus projects, community-based programs, international options, internships and work-study.
 Opportunities include new business ventures, non-profit ventures, social entrepreneurship, intrapreneurial projects and everything in between.

-This is a "learn it, see it, do it" model built into every entrepreneurship class and truly prepares our students for the challenges that await them upon graduation.
+This is a "learn it, see it, do it" model built into every entrepreneurship class to prepare our students for the challenges that await them upon graduation.

-For more information on our Entrepreneurship Program, visit the Program Website.
+For more information, visit the Entrepreneurship Program Website.